Arkiv-Network/arkiv-sdk-python/docs/PRESENTATION_DETAILED_45MIN.md

 ### Design Philosophy

-**"Web3.py + Entities"**
+**"Web3 Library + Entities"**

-The Arkiv SDK is built on Web3.py and feels like a natural extension:
+Python: Arkiv SDK is built on Web3.py with an "arkiv" extensino:

 ```python
 from arkiv import Arkiv